-HEALTH INSURANCE INFORMATION AND WAIVER
+HEALTH INSURANCE INFORMATION

 Pierpont Community and Technical College does not provide individual health or accident insurance; therefore, students should be covered by a health insurance before entering the Medical Laboratory Technology (MLT) Program.
-Students are responsible for any expenses incurred as a result of illness or accidents including those that might occur in clinical practicum courses at the affiliates.
+Students are responsible for any expenses incurred because of illness or accidents including those that might occur in clinical practicum courses at the affiliates.
 The clinical affiliates of the MLT Program do not provide health or accident insurance for students but will administer emergency treatment if required.
+Students are required to have health insurance during their clinical practicum training.
 Students are required to report all accidents which occur at the college or clinical affiliates.
 Treatment will be given based on college or clinical affiliate guidelines.
-Students and/or their family are responsible for any and all costs incurred.
+Students and/or their family are responsible for all costs incurred.
 All students in the MLT Program will have placed in their student file an incident report form concerning any accidents which may occur.